LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 pros::Motor right_back_motor(4, pros::E_MOTOR_GEARSET_36, true); // port 4, red gearbox, reversed
 ```

-Now we need to group the left side and right side motors so we can pass it to LemLib.
+Now we need to group the left side and right side motors so that we can pass it to LemLib.
 To do this, we can use the `pros::MotorGroup` class.
 Here is an example:
 ```cpp
 pros::MotorGroup left_side_motors({left_front_motor, left_back_motor});
 pros::MotorGroup right_side_motors({right_front_motor, right_back_motor});